Albania–United States relations: Public sentiment

 Pro-American sentiment is strong and widespread among the Albanian population.

 Even while the United States, which had closed its mission to Albania in 1946, was being vilified by communist propaganda during the regime of Enver Hoxha, ordinary Albanians remembered that U.S. President Woodrow Wilson had interceded on behalf of Albanian independence from 1919 to 1920, strongly arguing against a proposed partition of Albania by the Paris Peace Conference and subsequently enabling Albania to achieve statehood and international recognition by the League of Nations.
 Many Albanian children to this day are named Vilson in the president's honor.
-Albanians also credit the Clinton Administration with saving Kosovar-Albanian lives in the Kosovo war, and they greatly appreciate the U.S. Government's commitment to resolving the political status of Kosovo.
+Albanians also credit the Clinton Administration with saving Kosovar-Albanian lives in the Kosovo war, and acknowledged the U.S. government's commitment to resolving the political status of Kosovo.

 According to the 2012 U.S. Global Leadership Report, 80% of Albanians approve of U.S. leadership, the second-highest rating for any surveyed country in Europe after the partially recognized Kosovo.
 This nevertheless makes the Albanian people in general have an overwhelmingly positive view of the U.S.A, more than any other people group in the world, as Kosovo is also ethnically Albanian.

 As of 2013, there were 649 international students of Albanian origin studying in the United States.